+Students who are on scholastic probation, take six or more semester credit hours, but earn below a 2.0 cumulative G.P.A. for their next semester/term of enrollment will be placed on enforced withdrawal.

-Students who enroll in at least six semester hours in two consecutive semesters, but do not earn at least a 2.0 GPA in either semester, will be placed on Enforced Withdrawal.
-If appeal is denied, students will not be allowed to attend the Victoria College until one long semester (fall or spring) has elapsed.
-Students on Enforced Withdrawal can appeal for readmission through the Director of Counseling Services.
+Students placed on enforced withdrawal:

+- Will not be permitted to return to Victoria College until one long semester (fall or spring) has elapsed. - Have the right to appeal for readmission through the Director of Counseling Service